freebasic/fbc/FreeBASIC/readme.txt

   o Randy Keeling (randy[at]keeling.com):
     - Wrote the GSL matrix test at the examples/GSL directory.

+  o Ruben Rodriguez (rubentbstk[at]gmail.com):
+    - Corrected the errors in English in readme.txt and migrating.txt, plus the messages in compiler/error.bas.

   o Sterling Christensen (sterling[at]engineer.com):
     - Ex-project member, developer of the QB-like graphics library (later